-Again, don’t get hung up on the irregularities.
+Again, don’t get hung up on the irregularities in Spanish verb conjugation.

 Just take your time (patience!) and learn them in context.

-Everything you thought you knew about learning Spanish verb conjugation is wrong
+Everything you’ve heard about learning Spanish verb conjugation is wrong

 So what I alluded to in the beginning is that memorizing lists of Spanish verb conjugations is a mistake.

 A lot of people - I would even argue most people - think that in order to learn to speak fluent Spanish, they have to memorize all the rules first.